alinaqi578/cms-architecture/docs/architecture/decisions/adr/005-techstack-selection.md

-Status: Accepted Date: 2024-11-20 Context: The project requires a rapid development cycle to build a Proof of Concept validation of the architecture.
-The choice of technology must support the Layered Architecture and Relational Data model selected in ADR 001 and ADR 002.
+ADR 005: Technology Stack Selection

+Status: Accepted | Date: 2024-11-20

+Context: I needed a stack that is easy to set up locally and supports Sessions and SQL natively.

 Decision:

-Backend: PHP 8.2 (Native session support, widely available).
+Backend: PHP 8.2

-Database: MySQL (Relational integrity for Foreign Keys).
+Database: MySQL

-Server: Apache (XAMPP).
+Server: Apache (XAMPP)

-Consequences:
-Positive: Zero configuration overhead for the development environment; native support for the request-response model used in the diagrams.
-Negative: PHP's shared-nothing architecture makes WebSocket/Real-time features harder, but these are out of scope for the current PoC.
-References:
-PHP Documentation.
-(2024).
-Session Handling. php.net.
+Alternatives Considered:

+Node.js/MongoDB: Rejected.
+I looked into this, but enforcing strict relations (Foreign Keys) for the Multi-tenancy requirement is much harder in NoSQL (MongoDB) than in SQL.

+Python/Django: Rejected.
+Django does too much "magic" behind the scenes.
+For this assignment, I wanted to show the marker the raw SQL queries to prove I understand the security logic.

+Justification: PHP is built for the web.
+It handles the Request-Response cycle naturally, which made drawing the Sequence Diagrams much clearer.